Pushkaraksh/Reminisce/README.md

-# REMINISCE
+# Reminisce
 This application allows anyone to share images with small descriptions, from significant events in their lives.
+This app was created using MERN stack.